-Before purchasing a firearm from a licensed gun dealer (FFL), the customer must complete a federal form and, in most cases, undergo a criminal background check.
+Before purchasing a firearm from a licensed gun dealer (Federal Firearm License or “FFL”) federal background check requirements must be met.
+This means that the customer must complete a federal form and, in most cases, undergo a criminal background check.

 Firearm Purchases from Gun Dealers